HananeNadi/Youtube_data_pipeline/README.md

 - **Orchestration**: The entire ETL pipeline was orchestrated using **Apache Airflow**, ensuring automation and scheduling of the data pipeline for continuous updates.

 - **Visualization**: **AWS QuickSight** was used for interactive visualizations, providing insightful dashboards that offer a deeper understanding of the performance of the channels over time.

-## Tools Used 🛠️

-This project utilized the following technologies and tools:

-- **YouTube Data API**: Leveraged to extract data from YouTube channels and videos.
-- **Python**: Used for data extraction, transformation, and integration into the ETL pipeline.
-- **PySpark**: Employed for large-scale data processing and transformation tasks.
-- **AWS S3**: Used for data storage and management in a scalable and cost-effective manner.
-- **Apache Airflow**: Utilized to orchestrate the ETL pipeline and manage workflow scheduling.
-- **Docker**: Facilitated the creation of containerized environments for consistent deployment.
-- **AWS QuickSight**: Implemented for data visualization and dashboard creation to analyze insights.

 ## Prerequisites 📋